 Top of Page

-- adverse event - an undesired harmful effect resulting from exposure to a harmful biological agent; or the escape, unintentional release, spill, leak or loss of a potentially harmful biological agent or a genetically modified organism outside a certified facility.
+- Adverse Event means an undesired harmful effect resulting from exposure to a harmful biological agent; or the escape, unintentional release, spill, leak or loss of a potentially harmful biological agent or a genetically modified organism outside a certified facility.

-- biohazard - any biological agent or material that poses a risk to human health or other living organisms, or to the environment.
+- Biohazard means any biological agent or material that poses a risk to human health or other living organisms, or to the environment.

-- biological safety - a collective term for procedures and practices that are followed to minimise the risk of infection and other health effects from handling or being exposed to biological materials.
+- Biosafety (Biological Safety) means a collective term for procedures and practices that are followed to minimise the risk of infection and other health effects from handling or being exposed to biological materials.

 - anything declared by the Gene Technology (GT) regulations to be a genetically modified organism, or that belongs to a class of things declared by the GT regulations to be genetically modified organisms; or any dealings in relation to a genetically modified organism; but does not include: